-WFD 2022 Suggested Script for QSOs
+WFD 2023 Suggested Script for QSOs

-Although it's not officially a contest, Winter Field Day contacts do accumulate points for the most contacts made, as well as bonus points for operating conditions, special call signs, etc..
-Many operators are chasing points so they will attempt as many QSOs as quickly as possible.
+Although it's not officially a contest, Winter Field Day contacts do accumulate points for the most contacts made, as well as bonus points for operating conditions, special call signs, etc. Many operators are chasing points so they will attempt as many QSOs as quickly as possible.
 Don't feel rushed, ensure you get the information needed for the log and have fun!

 There is no perfect way to make a QSO, this note shows what could be a typical interaction on air during Field Day.
 In order to log a contact - a QSO - you must trade callsigns and WFD exchanges with your contact.
-We will be operating as VE6NQ and our WFD exchange is 1I AB:
+Signal reports are not required.
+We will be operating as VE6NQ and our WFD exchange is 1M AB: